This article is about the best small guitar amp for gigs and why you should get one too.

 Since Bob and I recorded using his mini amp, I have been hooked on that sound.
 But it’s not just the sound I love, It’s the size and price.
 Seriously, it’s not a bad thing to add to your home studio or if you just need an amp to practice guitar.

 Are mini(small) guitar amps good and are they worth it?
-Absolutely, I mean whats the hardest part about going over to your friend’s place to jam?
+Absolutely, I mean what is the hardest part about going over to your friend’s place to jam?
 Lugging all this equipment over.
 Just imagine for less $100 dollars you can be playing a new smaller amp without losing quality.